epiphyllum/congeal/README.md

   - basic documentation
   - use AST and/or proxies to remove restrictions on the classes that can be congealed
   - create another project in the build called congeal-examples
+  - cull TODO and FIX comments from the code